nrfconnect/sdk-nrf/doc/nrf/libraries/nrf_security/doc/drivers.rst

 It is possible to disable specific features on the PSA driver level to optimize the code size.

-The nrf_security module supports the following PSA drivers:
+The nRF Security supports the following PSA drivers:

 * Arm CryptoCell cc3xx binary
 * nrf_oberon binary